Frequently Asked Questions

 - For each safari Jackson's African Safaris creates, the details of what is, and is not included, is listed on the itinerary.
 If ever in doubt, ask!
 We practice a 'zero surprise' policy where we wish to ensure you fully understand what will be extra if anything, as most safaris include everything except personal purchases.
 Our success is based on 'no suprises'.
 Feel free at anytime to check on these details as we design your tour.

-People are mislead all the time by tour prices. e.g. In Kenya park fees daily from August 2011 onwards are between 60.00 and 80.00 US$ per person per day.
+People are mislead all the time by tour prices. e.g. In Kenya park fees daily are at least 80.00 US$ per person per day.
 If these park fees are to be paid by you directly on top of your tour price it makes a BIG difference.
 If something sounds to good to be true - it generally is.
-People often think they have found the same safari for alot less, to find out later while on safari there are just so many ways, that companies can cut costs down, to allow themselves to sell the safari at such a low price.
+People often think they have found the same safari for less, to find out later while on safari there are just so many ways, that companies can cut costs down, to allow themselves to sell the safari at such a low price.
 Restricting the amount of fuel drivers can use, spending lots of time at curio stops during safaris, rather than quality time in the parks, are just the start of many cost saving strategies.
 One of the best questions to ask yourself on each itinerary you look at, is how much actual time do I actually have inside the park, excluding travel into and out of the area?
 Sadly, it often just comes down to a few hours for many safaris.
 The safari industry is cut-throat when it comes to business.
 And as we just said, two safaris that look the same at two varying prices are not likely to be the same - actually impossible.
 This is when the cheaper safari becomes a 'surprise'...
+Education is key, there are no secrets.

 Jackson's African Safaris wants you to know without doubt, that we will take every care to educate you through the design process in how everything is priced so you understand what your paying for, what your getting and knowing in detail, if anything is extra.
 Transparency, integrity, trust.